U.S., Britain have not helped Syrian rebels enough, Saudi prince says

 A rebel fighter with the Islamic Front said he expected the talks to discuss whether the United States would help arm the front and assign to it responsibility for maintaining order in the rebel-held areas of northern Syria.

-Prince Turki said that while he hoped Iran was serious with regard its interim nuclear deal, it needed to provide some confidence-building measures with its Gulf Arab neighbors, beginning in Syria.
+Prince Turki said that while he hoped Iran was serious with regard its interim nuclear deal, it needed to provide some confidence-building measures with its Gulf Arab neighbours, beginning in Syria.

 "Iran is coming at us with a broad smile.
 Let's hope they are serious about that.
 We would like to see Iran first of all get out of Syria," he said.